keketso-prog/AWS-RE-START-JOURNEY/Project-Gallery/static-website-project.md

 -  The system automatically handles traffic fluctuations, maintains security certificates, and processes notifications without manual intervention.
 -  This allows the business to focus entirely on food quality and customer service while the technology infrastructure operates reliably in the background.
 -  The combination of these AWS services has created a solution that's not only functional but also scalable for future growth.

+# Why We Went With AWS
+When we sat down with the owner to explain our recommendation, we wanted to keep things simple and practical.

+# Here's what sold them on AWS:
+- It's Actually Affordable: The owner was worried about costs, but AWS pricing blew their mind.
+ They're only charged for what they actually use—no expensive servers gathering dust in a back room.
+ For a static website like this, the monthly cost is less than what they'd spend on printer paper and ink for their old system.
+-It Just Works: We promised 99.99% uptime, and the owner asked what that meant in real terms. -We explained: "Your website will be up and running pretty much always—even at 2 AM when someone's craving your food and wants to place an order for tomorrow."
+That clicked immediately.
+- Handles the Rush: Remember Valentine's Day or Mother's Day when the restaurant gets absolutely slammed?
+The website can handle those traffic spikes without breaking a sweat.
+No crashes, no slowdowns, no turning customers away.
+- Way More Secure: We didn't get too technical here, but we explained that AWS protects customer information way better than a filing cabinet or an old computer ever could.
+In today's world, that peace of mind matters to customers.
+- Zero Maintenance Headaches: This was huge.
+The owner doesn't know much about technology and didn't want to learn.
+With AWS managing the infrastructure, they don't need to.
+No updates to install, no servers to maintain, nothing.
+It just runs.
+- Fast Loading Times: Nobody likes waiting for a slow website to load.
+With AWS CloudFront, the site loads quickly whether customers are at home or commuting.
+Happy customers, more orders.
+- Room to Grow: Down the line, if the restaurant wants to add features—maybe email confirmations, loyalty programs, or a mobile app—AWS makes it straightforward to expand without starting from scratch.